-Fields of interest Financial Economics, Microeconomic Theory, Behavioral Economics
+Financial Economics, Microeconomic Theory, Behavioral Economics

-Thomas Eisenbach is an Economist in the Money and Payments Studies Function at the Federal Reserve Bank of New York.
+Thomas Eisenbach is a Senior Economist in the Money and Payments Studies Function at the Federal Reserve Bank of New York.
 His main research interests are in financial economics, in particular the capital structure of financial intermediaries as well as the effects of financial frictions and different liquidity concepts.
 In addition, he is interested in microeconomic theory and behavioral economics.
 He receivedhis Ph.D. in Economics from Princeton University in May 2011.